ShubhamPoriya/ShubhamPoriya/README.md

   <h1 align="center">I am <a href="https://github.com/ShubhamPoriya">Shubham Poriya</a></h1>
 </div>
-<p align="center">A budding Full-Stack Software Developer who loves to work on innovative projects and ideas.
+<p align="center">A Software Developer who loves to work on innovative projects and ideas.
 It has always been my motivation to execute my ideas to help the community and improve our standards.
 I am currently in my final semester of **Post-Baccalaureate Diploma in Artificial Intelligence** at St. Francis Xavier University, NS, Canada.
 Currently I am mainly focused on **Software development** and **A.I.** focused work and roles.
 Being a fresher, I am open to all the opportunities that come my way.</p>

 <div align="center">
   <h2>My Tech Stack<h2>